utdata/icj-setting-up/setup-part-2.md

 ### Authenticate our session

-We are now going to authenticate our Google credentials on our local machine. **Make sure to select your _personal_ gmail account for this part**.
-If you use your `utexas.edu` email, you won't have permission to do what we need to do.

-It works best if you log out of all your accounts and then log in just with the personal account.
-Be sure to do this in your default brower (like the one that opens when you click on a link in email.)
+We are now going to authenticate our Google credentials on our local machine.

+> **Make sure to select your _personal_ gmail account for this part**.
+If you are logged into your `utexas.edu` email, you won't have permission to do what we need to do.
+It works best if you **log out of all your accounts in all your browsers** (Chrome, Safari, Edge, etc) before you start.
-1. In a web browser, make sure you are logged into your **PERSONAL** Google account.

 1. In a Terminal, use the following command:

     ```bash
     gcloud auth login --brief --enable-gdrive-access
     ```

-This will open a browser where it will show you all of your available Google names.
-After you select your _personal_ gmail account, you will be sent to a permissions screen that will look something like this:
+This will open a browser and ask you to log into your Google account.
+Select your _personal_ gmail account, you will be sent to a permissions screen that will look something like this:

 ![gcloud auth](images/gcloud_cli_permissions.png)

-Click `Allow` and you will have given your computer access to manage files on your Google Drive and in the Google Cloud Project.
+1. Click `Allow` and you will have given your computer access to manage files on your Google Drive and in the Google Cloud Project.

-1. In the same browser that opened, go to [https://console.cloud.google.com/], where it should ask you to OK the terms of service.
+1. In the same browser that opened, go to [console.cloud.google.com](https://console.cloud.google.com/), where it should ask you to OK the terms of service.

 ### Create and configure project